Androz2091/stripe-discord-bot/README.md

 # Stripe Discord Bot

+This Stripe Discord bot is useful to put a Discord server behind a paywall.
+It makes direct requests to Stripe, meaning there is no other fees (like when using Donatebot.io) to manage roles.
+Users have to provide their email using /email and they get instant access.
+There is a daily check to make sure their subscriptions are still active.

 ## Installation

 You can install and host this bot on your own server.
 Here are the main steps: